Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 Products that have passed their tests for identity, strength, purity, and disintegration can imprint the ConsumerLab.com Seal of Approval on their product.
-This is a step to make sure you are getting the amount and type of probiotic promised by the manufacturer.
+This is a step to ensure you get the amount and probiotic promised by the manufacturer.

 All people who decide to take this supplement should take precautions, but this is especially true for children, pregnant women, the elderly, and people with compromised immune systems.

-For people with compromised immune systems due to illness or treatment for a disease (such as chemotherapy for cancer), taking vivera can actually increase the chances of getting sick.
+For people with compromised immune systems due to illness or treatment for a disease (such as chemotherapy for cancer), taking vera can increase the chances of getting sick.

-The use of various probiotics as vivera for immunocompromised patients or patients with a leaky gut has been shown to lead to infections and sepsis (infection of the bloodstream).
+The use of various probiotics such as Rivera for immunocompromised patients or patients with a leaky gut has led to infections and sepsis (infection of the bloodstream).

 Recently a case of bacteremia (bacteria in the bloodstream) was found when Lactobacillus GG was administered Lactobacillus GG to a person with severe inflammatory bowel diseases and mucosal alteration.
 Always speak with a doctor before taking Vivara in these circumstances.

-The drug Vivera is a therapeutic class that is increasingly used for a variety of gastrointestinal disorders.
-It appears to alter the intestinal microflora and can exert its effect (s) by a variety of mechanisms.
+The drug Vivera is a therapeutic class that is increasingly used for various gastrointestinal disorders.
+It appears to alter the intestinal microflora and can exert its effect (s) by multiple mechanisms.

 The drug Vivera decreases the duration of symptoms in acute infectious diarrhea.
 Probiotics are as effective as standard therapy (mesalamine) in inducing or maintaining remission in ulcerative colitis or Crohn’s disease .

-When added to standard therapy, Vivera does not provide additional benefits compared to standard therapy alone.
+When added to standard therapy, Vivera does not provide additional benefits compared to standard treatment alone.

-Vivera has been shown to be safe in immunocompetent hosts in an outpatient setting.
+Vivera is safe in immunocompetent hosts in an outpatient setting.

 However, administration of Vivera to immunocompromised, chronically ill, hospitalized patients with gastrointestinal disorders and indwelling catheters may predispose them to probiotic sepsis.